benlcollins/rails_api_testing_examples/readme.md

 		assert_not @muppet.save, "Test fails because app saves muppet without a name" end

-	test "muppet should not save without an image_url" do
+	test "muppet does not save without an image_url" do
 		@muppet.image_url = nil
 		assert_not @muppet.save, "Saved muppet without an image url" end